AllThingsSmitty/allthingssmitty.github.io/_posts/2016-10-03-responsive-table-layout.md

 }
 ```

 In smaller viewports the `<tr>` and `<td>` elements will display as block-level and not as table rows and cells.
-And the `::before` pseudo-class now serves as a label.
+And the `::before` pseudo-element now serves as a label.

 Here's our table (flip your device screen between portrait and landscape view):